Do I Need Food Safety Training?

 Where to Find Food Safety Training for Food Handlers

 Level 2 courses taught in person are usually run over the course of a minimum of 6 hours contact with the tutor.
 They are followed by a short multiple choice exam which must be passed in order to be awarded a certificate.
-They usually cost in the region of £60-£80 per person.

 However, many people now are opting for the speed, convenience and cost of online training.
 Online training can be accessed more than once and undertaken between shifts.